 Michigan uses the NHD coding scheme (1:24,000 resolution) to georeference water bodies when generating the Sections 305(b) and 303(d) lists.
 As a base assessment unit, Michigan uses 12-digit HUCs (Appendix A).
 The geographic extent of a designated use support determination for each water body is made on a case-by-case basis.
 The 12-digit HUC base assessment unit is used as a default when listing streams and rivers to facilitate record keeping and mapping.
-Each 12-digit HUC base assessment unit may be split into multiple assessment units if site-specific information supports a smaller assessment unit (e.g., contextual information such as land use, known areas of contamination, point source pollution location, specific fish consumption advisory geographic information, barriers such as dams that restrict fish migration, etc.).
+Each 12-digit HUC base assessment unit may be split into multiple assessment units if site-specific information supports a smaller assessment unit (e.g., contextual information such as land use, known areas of contamination, point source pollution location, specific fish consumption advisory geographic information, barriers such as dams that restrict fish migration).
 An assessment unit may consist of all water bodies in a 12-digit HUC (as a maximum) or specific stream segments or lakes in a 12-digit HUC.

 Beyond using the 12-digit HUC as a base assessment unit, contextual information is considered when making a determination of the geographic extent that data collection points represent.
 For example, if a macroinvertebrate community survey conducted in the lower reach of a branch of a river indicates support of the other indigenous aquatic life and wildlife designated use and a second survey conducted farther upstream (several 12-digit HUCs upstream) in the same river branch also indicates designated use support, then contextual information may be considered to make a determination that the spanned river miles also support the designated use.
-In this example, contextual information may include similar physical habitat, similar land use, absence of point sources, absence of contaminated sites, etc. Similarly, if an intensive riverine E. coli monitoring is conducted, the results from that study may be applied to adjacent assessment units if supported by additional information like land use and more reduced E. coli grab sampling data.
-In other words, if contextual information indicates that it is appropriate, data collected from an assessment unit may be used to make designated use determinations for surrounding water body segments in different assessment units that lack data.
+In this example, contextual information may include similar physical habitat, similar land use, absence of point sources, absence of contaminated sites, etc.